revathskumar/blog.revathskumar.com/_posts/2017-03-29-fringerprints-are-not-passwords.md

 ## Conclusion

-Your fingerprints can't replace `passwords`, It's meant for identification not for **Authentication** and **Authorizations**.
+Your fingerprints can't replace `passwords`, It's meant for identification not for **authentication** or **authorization**.
-If you are using fingerprints to secure you data without any password or two factor auth then your data is highly vulnerable to compromise.
+If you are using fingerprints to secure your data without any password or two factor auth then your data is highly vulnerable to compromise.

 Use fingerprints as **usernames**, not passwords.